Trans Kernow 2023

 You can't ride : We will offer defer to next year or you can transfer to someone else

-Please note your an only defer once and only up to 7 days before the event.
+Please note you can only defer once and only up to 7 days before the event.
 After this point we have ordered your tracker.
+Deferred places cannot be transferred to another rider.